wolfy1339/thing/README.md

 "secret" is a 32 byte string used to decrypt the file; it is optional but must be used every time after used to save it once.

-Opon first use you will need to do:
+Upon first use you will need to do:

 ```
 import thing